YU-Pooja/Pocket-Notes/README.md

 1. Install dependencies: `npm install`
 2. Run the application: `npm start`

-Feel free to reach out for any further clarification or assistance.
+Feel free to reach out for any further clarification or assistance using mailID - pooja2000yu@gmail.com.

 ## Getting Started
 Follow these steps to set up and run the Notes Application on your local machine.